ImageMagick/Usage-Markdown/bugs/trans_bug/index.md

 # Semi-Transparent Draw and Overlay Bug -- FIXED

-Demonstrantion of a Semi-transparent white on transparent black bug, found in ImageMagick 5.5.7 and earlier.
+Demonstration of a Semi-transparent white on transparent black bug, found in ImageMagick 5.5.7 and earlier.
 They were fixed during the ImageMagick version 6 development.

-The background pattern on this page was choosen so that any transparency would be visible in a web browser, that understands PNG transparency (like Mozilla basied browsers).
+The background pattern on this page was choosen so that any transparency would be visible in a web browser, that understands PNG transparency (like Mozilla based browsers).

 This page is for reference for older IM users who may still have to deal with this bug.
 The examples on this page have not been re-created when/if the bug was fixed.